Preparing The Kitchen

 In a perfect Celiac/gluten-sensitive world, how wonderful it would be if the entire family were to eat 100% gluten-free, once a family member received a diagnosis.* Banish that wheat bread, pasta, and pancake mix, never to be brought into the home again!
 This is usually not the case, however, and more often there are others in the household preparing and consuming products made with gluten.
 This scenario in the kitchen can most certainly contribute to cross-contamination.
 One may wonder why tummy troubles are still occurring, and even more surprised when follow-up blood tests continue to show elevated antibodies.
 The culprit – tiny pieces of gluten possibly unknowingly being consumed.
 Research has indicated it can take as little as 1/64 of a teaspoon (10 mg of gluten – the tiniest piece of crumb!) to cause small intestinal inflammation.
 So, if gluten ingredients will be co-mingling with gluten-free ingredients in the kitchen, then it is essential to take the precautionary steps noted below to prepare a safe cooking environment.
 To further avoid issues of cross-contamination in the kitchen, try minimizing the use of as many gluten-containing ingredients as possible.
 Many recipes can be adapted to avoid using gluten, or by substituting with a gluten-free ingredient.
 There are many protein-packed gluten-free flours available to be used in place of wheat flour.
 Switch out gluten-containing marinades and salad dressings, for their delicious gluten-free alternatives for the whole family to enjoy.gluten free kitchen

-Begin by clearing out a cabinet or drawer and place all gluten-free snack items in it – this should be a sacred gluten-free zone!
+Begin by clearing out a cabinet or drawer and place all gluten-free snack items in it – this should be a sacred (safe) gluten-free zone!
 Choose a shelf that is located above shelves containing gluten items to avoid crumbs, etc. falling into the “sacred” zone!

 It is not necessary to go out and buy all new pots and pans, a thorough washing should clean away any gluten.
-However, the following items should be purchased new, and used only for gluten-free items:
+Cast iron pans and pizza stones are porous and should be cleaned very well if gluten touched them (run iron pan through a hot oven cleaning cycle).

 1. Toaster – put a sticker on it with your name & no one else should use it – ever.